splunk/splunk-library-dotnetlogging/README.md

-# The Splunk Logging Libraries for .NET
+# Splunk Logging Libraries for .NET
 #### Version 1.0

 The Splunk logging libraries for .NET enable you to configure UDP or TCP logging of events to a Splunk Enterprise instance from within your .NET applications, via a .NET TraceListener or a Semantic Logging Application Block (SLAB) event sink.